 As an added value to your products or services, you can attain Search Engine Optimisation (SEO) benefit too, as more customer reviews means more fresh and unique content.
 Customer reviews can be shown in the search results (for both organic and paid) which helps to increase the click-through rates.

 The gold stars tell a prospect that many customers are satisfied with this product, which can create a strong buying signal.

-In order to get these reviews to show up for paid listings, you’ll need to add sitelink extensions, and you can find out how to do those by downloading our Complete Guide to AdWords Ad Extensions.
+In order to get these reviews to show up for paid listings, you’ll need to add sitelink extensions.

 Whilst there are many benefits of getting a visitor to register their details with your website, however, some customers hesitate at the prospect of having to sign-up and provide their personal details because they simply don’t have time.